-We have bars of soap in all our bathrooms but I like to keep liquid soap by the kitchen sink for when my hands are manky with dough or minced meat.
-It’s super easy and cheap to make
+We have bars of soap in all our bathrooms but I like to keep liquid soap by the kitchen sink for when my hands are particularly manky with dough or raw meat.
+If you’d like to do likewise here’s a super easy and inexpensive recipe to try!

 - 1 tsp of finely grated soap*